 Rick Dingus – Medici Circle Graduate Endowed Fellowship

-By October 2016 sufficient funds had been raised and matched to create the Rick Dingus - Medici Circle Graduate Endowed Fellowship with a balance of just over $14,000 in the corpus.
-The current (October 2017) value of the endowment is $15,664.
+By October 2016 sufficient funds had been raised and matched to create the Rick Dingus - Medici Circle Graduate Endowed Fellowship thanks to the support of many of his colleagues, former students, friends and family.

 Rick and his wife, Dr. Carolyn Tate, both retired from Texas Tech in December 2016.
 During the summer of 2017 they moved to Bend, Oregon, where they continue their respective research and enjoy the great outdoors activities Oregon affords.